IsaLubs/Genesis-Institute/README.md

 ## Technologies Used
 I have used several technologies that have enabled this design to work:

-HTML
+-HTML
 Used as the basic building block for the project and to structure the content.

-CSS
+-CSS
 Used to style all the web content across the project.

-Google Fonts
+-Google Fonts
-Used to obtain the fonts linked in the header, fonts used were Playfair and Cookie Font Awesome
+Used to obtain the fonts linked in the header, fonts used were Playfair and Cookie.

+-Font Awesome
 Used to obtain the social media icons used in the footer and the icons in La Petite Review.

-Google Developer Tools
+-Google Developer Tools
 Used as a primary method of fixing spacing issues, finding bugs, and testing responsiveness across the project.

-GitHub
+-GitHub
 Used to store code for the project after being pushed.